CameronWillis/Project-2/Question.md

 [complete] Which teams had the strongest / weakest defense as measured by opp PF?

+[complete] Which teams season had the strongest td/int?

 *Which team had the most overall wins?
 *Which team had the most points scored?
                                         These two together once answered can help determine the                                            validity of a defense.